RudolfKay/RudolfKay/README.md

 ⚡ Learning new things every day and keeping my code clean!

-⚡ Currently I do most of my coding in C#, but am also learning the basics of PHP, as well as exploring C & C++.
+⚡ Currently I do most of my coding in C#, but am also learning React, as well as exploring basics C & C++.

 ⚡ Working on a mini-project.